-If you’re trying to grow potatoes (or any member of the hemlock family) one of the most often encountered problems is the Colorado potato bug or beetle.
+If you’re trying to grow potatoes (or any member of the hemlock family or solanaceous crops) one of the most often encountered problems is the Colorado potato bug or beetle.

 When plants loses a great number of leaves, its vigor and ability to produce fruit are hampered.
-All of these plants will suffer reduced production levels if potato beetles continue to consume your plants.
+All of these plants will suffer reduced production levels if potato bugs continue to consume your plants.

-Colorado potato beetles are most commonly found in the southwestern areas of the United States.
+Colorado potato beetles (leptinotarsa decemlineata) are most commonly found in the southwestern areas of the United States.
 You will begin to see the adults emerge late in the spring time when you’re potatoes are just beginning to establish themselves and grow well.

-You’ll find the adults amongst the foliage of your potato plants.
+You’ll find the adult potato bugs amongst the foliage of your potato plants.
 Unless you intervene you will soon see clusters of reddish potato beetle larvae on the tips of your potato plant branches.

-How To Recognize Potato Beetle Damage
+How To Recognize Potato Bug Damage

 For this reason, they will usually eat the flower buds from potato plants before eating the leaves.

 In other words, if you have all potatoes, tomatoes or other hemlock type plants you are more likely to lose your whole crop.

 Crop Diversity Is Key

-When you have a good assortment of beneficial fauna in your garden, you can be sure that potato beetle eggs, larvae and even adult beetles will be consumed.
+When you have a good assortment of beneficial fauna in your garden, you can be sure that Colorado potato beetle eggs, larvae and even adult beetles will be consumed.

 You want to have a good mix of ladybugs, ground beetles and small wasps.
 In this way you can be certain that eggs, larvae and beetles will have to fight to survive.